-Paragraphs 3.9 to 3.52 explore four possible approaches regarding the recognition of internally generated intangibles.
+Paragraphs 3.9 to 3.52 explore Four possible approaches regarding the recognition of internally generated intangibles.
 Which of the following approaches would you support?

-- a) Recognise (as an asset) allCapitalise all costs associated with defined intangibles; with no specified conditions or thresholds; - b) Conditional recognition of an assetcapitalisation; - c) Threshold for recognition of an assetcapitalisation; - d) No recognition (that is, expensing all internally generated intangibles); and - e) None of the above/others (please explain).
+- a) Capitalise all costs associated with defined intangibles; with no specified conditions or thresholds; - b) Conditional capitalisation; - c) Threshold for capitalisation; - d) No recognition (that is, expensing all internally generated intangibles); and - e) None of the above/others (please explain).